How To Buy A Quartz Crystal Singing Bowl

 When you are buying a crystal bowl, you are buying a certain tone, or multiple tones that you would like to use in your meditation and energy work.
 For sake of categorization, these tones are broken down with the musical system of notes, octaves and cent values:

-Tones are broken down into twelve notes: C, C#, D, D#, E, F, F#, G, G#, A, A#, B. These twelve notes grouped together make 1 octave of notes, and there many octave higher and lower in tone.
+The potential for sound is as well broken down into different octaves.
+An octave is one group of the twelve notes from C to B. After you go higher then the note B, the notes start over from C but in a higher octave of notes then before.
+For example the fourth octave are the notes C to B between 254.2hz and 508.3hz.
+After 508.3 hz you enter the note C again, but in the fifth octave.
+The fifth octave again refers to a range of hz frequencies, grouped into the musical notes C to B, higher than the fourth octave.
 Crystal bowls can play in the 3rd octave, 4th octave and 5th octave grouping of notes.
 The 3rd octave is considered the lower octave, the 4th octave the middle octave, and the 5th octave the higher octave of notes.
 So, if you get a 12" C bowl, you will be getting the note of C in the middle 4th octave.
 If you get a 18" C bowl you will be getting the note of C in the lower 3rd octave.
 Both notes are considered C notes, but the 3rd octave C is much lower in tone then the 4th.

 Perfect Pitch Tuning and Cent Value

 Imagine a piano.
-The middle A key on a piano sings just at 440hz, and all the other notes of the piano are tuned in relationship to A equally 440hz.
+As discussed in a previous section above the middle A key on a piano sings just at 440hz, and all the other notes of the piano are tuned in relationship to A equally 440hz.
 This is the international standard for tuning, for middle A to equal 440hz and for all other notes to be tuned in relationship to middle A.

 Cent value is a modern way of distinguishing small variations in pitch that occur in a single note.
 According to cent value, there are 100 cents between each note (C, C#, D, etc.).
 Please refer to the graph below.
 As you can see, if the tone is at 0 cents, then it is a perfect pitch 440hz tone.
-So a 0 cent C# tone is perfectly in line with 440hz tuning.
-There are 100 cents (or tones) between a C# and a D. If you have a +45 cent C# note, it is +45 cents sharp of a perfect pitch C#, but not quite sharp enough to be considered a D. If you have a -45 cent D note, it is -45 cents flat of a perfect pitch D, but no quite flat enough to be condsidered a C#.
-As you go past 50 cents, the note referenced is changed.
-Example: a +55 cent C# would be referred to as a -45 cent D.
+So a 0 cent C tone is perfectly in line with 440hz tuning.
+There are 100 cents (or tones) between a C and a C#.
+If you have a +45 cent C note, it is +45 cents sharp of a perfect pitch C, but not quite sharp enough to be considered a C#.
+If you have a -45 cent C# note, it is -45 cents flat of a perfect pitch C#, but not quite flat enough to be considered a C. As you go past 50 cents, the note referenced is changed.
+Example: a +55 cent C, does not exist as then it would be referred to as a -45 cent C#.